noujoudahbali/project_lime/ReadMe.md

+## Intro

+This repo is about building a data infrastructure to show bike availability through Paris.
+It uses opendata as a data source.
+This is done through a process of :
+- fetching data from open data
+- transforming the data
+- saving data to s3
+- live updates of the map plot using dash plotly.

 ## Airflow setup :
 - add lime-projelime as S3BucketName in Admin -> Variables
 - add AWS credentials in Admin -> Connections ( Login and password ad and secret key)